hugoalh/deno-lint-rules/docs/rules/no-duplicate-set-types.md

 > 🩹 Automatically fixable.

-Forbid duplicate intersection and/or union types.
+Forbid duplicate types when [intersection][typescript-operator-intersection] or [union][typescript-operator-union].

-Intersection or union multiple same types have the same effect as single same type, which is a bad practice, cause confusion, and cause TypeScript Language Server consume more resources.
+[Intersection][typescript-operator-intersection] or [union][typescript-operator-union] multiple same types is a bad practice, cause confusion, and cause TypeScript Language Server consume more resources, which have the same effect as single same type.

 ## 🔧 Options